Josverl/PowerTab/readme.md

 # PowerTab, (a PowerApp better integrated in a Teams Tab)

 Generating a Teams app [from a PowerApp is simple](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/embed-teams-app), right ?
-Unfortunatly after adding such a `Teamsified` PowerApp to your Team and Channel, the resulting _Teams Power App_ is pretty static, and it is not aware of the Team or Channel it is pinned to.
+Unfortunately after adding such a `Teamsified` PowerApp to your Team and Channel, the resulting _Teams Power App_ is pretty static, and it is not aware of the Team or Channel (or Chat) it is pinned to.
-And as such you may need to add additional configuration and navigation, or perhaps even create and mantain multiple copies of your PowerApp.
+And as such you may need to add additional configuration and navigation, or perhaps even create and maintain multiple copies of your PowerApp.

 This can be done a little smarter, by configuring Teams to pass the relevant information as query string parameters to your Power App.
-Then you cabn add a little logic to  read and make use of these these paramaters in your PowerApp.
+Then you can add a little logic to  read and make use of these these parameters in your PowerApp.

 relevant context information includes this such as :
 * the Teams ID and Display Name